 4. Offers Gentle Exfoliation

-Toners formulated with calming botanicals like rose water, green tea, centella asiatica (cica), or chamomile can reduce redness, inflammation, or sensitivity, especially after exposure to sun, wind, or other stressors.
+Toners formulated with calming botanicals like rose water, green tea, centella asiatica (cica), or chamomile can reduce redness or sensitivity, especially after environmental exposure or time spent outdoors.

-For those with oily or acne-prone skin, some toners contain oil-balancing ingredients like niacinamide, witch hazel, or zinc to help minimize shine and prevent clogged pores.
+For those with oily or acne-prone skin, some toners contain oil-balancing ingredients like niacinamide, witch hazel, or zinc to help minimize shine and helps reduce buildup on the skin’s surface.

 Types of Toners (And Which One You Need)

 Toners are not all the same.
 Depending on your skin type and goals, you’ll want to choose the right formula.
+The decision of do you really need a toner often depends on which type matches your skin: hydrating, exfoliating, or soothing.
 Here’s a breakdown of the most common categories:

 a) Hydrating Toners